ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 7. The RO completes the authorization with the AS.
 The AS marks the request as _approved_.

 8. The RO pushes the [interaction finish message](#interaction-pushback) to the client instance.
+    Note that in the case the RO cannot be reached or the RO denies the request, the AS still sends the interaction finish message to the client instance, after which the client instance can negotiate next steps if possible.

 9. The client instance validates the interaction finish message and [continues the grant request](#continue-after-interaction).